mjordan/islandora_whole_object/README.md

 * place them in wide regions, such as "Content suffix" (if your theme provides that region)
 * configure the blocks so they display only for Islandora content types
-* configure the blocks so they display only for specific roles
+* configure the blocks so they display only for specific roles (they are not intended for display to anonymous users)

 ## Current maintainer